Pro Wrestling Deacon of Doom: Rev. Brian Diggs

 (Voice of the Rev. Brian Diggs) "I'll be the champion God has called me to be."

-The Rev. Brian Diggs says he considered other wrestling personas like the Archbishop of Anarchy, the Monsignor of Mayhem, and the Priest of Pain, but thought the Deacon of Doom sounded better.
-And Diggs says despite the choreographed style, professional wrestling is dangerous business.
+Diggs says he considered other wrestling personas like the Archbishop of Anarchy, the Monsignor of Mayhem, and the Priest of Pain, but thought the Deacon of Doom sounded better.
+And he says despite the choreographed style, professional wrestling is dangerous business.
 Diggs broke his leg a few years ago in the ring.
-Diggs is also the Director of the UMCOR West Office and Depot in Salt Lake City and be reached at 801-973-7250.